jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

 3. I will be to speak at hearing, or appear in person.
 Believe he also said can repeat my statement then.

 }
+##  R 18 May 23    -  Probation Violation - HEARING
+-   Call Salem Municipal;  DUI shows no future court dates; sending a note to new prosecutor (Nicole Theobald) to inquire (for their records, not for me.)

+-   Call Bree of DA office, 503-373-4457; she sends subpeona.
+Not permitted to say whether or not someone subpeona!
+Gave me no info.
+(Waste of time)